 The 49%, 70-gram Boveda packs are sold in bundles of one, four, 12 or 20.

-This has been selected as the best overall guitar humidifier because the Boveda humidity packs manage to control the humidity levels ideal to the needs of your wooden instruments, preventing cracking, warping and bowing.
+This is the best overall guitar humidifier because the Boveda humidity packs manage to control the humidity levels ideal to the needs of your wooden instruments, preventing cracking, warping and bowing.

-- Offers two-way humidity control which is able to add and remove moisture as and when it is required and maintains relative humidity between 45% and 55%.
+- Offers two-way humidity control, which can add and remove moisture when required and maintains relative humidity between 45% and 55%.

 - Great for protecting any wooden instrument against cracks, damages, warping, etc. — all side effects of too much humidity or too little humidity.